'We're on our own.' Urgent pleas for monkeypox vaccines from gay men feeling neglected by the government - KESQ

 “It was like someone taking a hole-puncher all over my body”

-The government argues it acted urgently and with the date.
+The government argues it acted urgently and with the data.
 And there are clear differences between the response now and the response to HIV/AIDS.
-The lack of governmental urgency in addressing a public health crisis that impacts queer communities today mirrors what gay men were experiencing decades ago.
+But some advocates say the perceived lack of governmental urgency in addressing a public health crisis that impacts queer communities today mirrors what gay men were experiencing decades ago.

 Between October 1980 and May 1981, five young men from across Los Angeles — described by the US Centers for Disease Control and Prevention at the time as “active homosexuals” — were diagnosed with an unusual lung infection and two of them died.